 The delivery methods integrate theory and practical instruction using a mix of face to face, time-tabled tutor-facilitated classroom and engineering workshop sessions; as well as on-line teaching and learning interactions.

 Over the duration of the programme, you are encouraged to become independent and compile portfolios to evidence your learning progression and to scaffold on the tutor-directed activities.
 Evidence is captured through: classroom activity participation, completion of tasks, some research, and reflection as well as via the student’s formative and summative assessments.
 The portfolio and project work are the major source of evidence for summative assessment purposes and tutor feedback is recorded.

 Further Study Paths

 Graduates of the New Zealand Certificate in Mechanical Engineering (Level 3) will be eligible to progress and pathway into the New Zealand Certificate in Mechanical Engineering (Trade) (Level 4), New Zealand Certificate in Mechanical Building Services (Trade) (Level 4) or the New Zealand Certificate in Dairy Systems (Engineering) (Level 4).

 - Automotive machining technician

 - Construction building industry

-Students must be physically capable of meeting programme requirements.
+- Student must be physically capable of meeting the programmes requirements.
 Applicants are also required to attend an information session where students must demonstrate their ability, interest, motivation and commitment to succeed in the programme.